tshiels/Snake/README.md

 Programmed on ATmega1284 microcontroller with ATmel Studio.

-Link to video demo (old): https://www.youtube.com/watch?v=wDqO1QHvHE4&t=1s
+Link to video demo: https://youtu.be/07_hWhRFD4I

 <strong>Working features:</strong>
 - Snake can maneuver around the screen and collect fruit